LGuillermoAngaritaG/scraping_listings/README.md

    - Click **Run workflow**

 3. **Access Data**:
-   - Go to completed workflow run
+   - **From Repository**: Scraped data is automatically committed to the `data/` directory
-   - Download artifacts from **Artifacts** section
+   - **From Artifacts**: Go to completed workflow run and download from **Artifacts** section (30-day retention)
-   - Data retained for 30 days
+   - **Analysis**: Use the Jupyter notebook to load and analyze all scraped data

 ### Workflow Features

 - Automatic dependency installation (uv, Python, Playwright)
 - Data uploaded as artifacts (always, even on failure)
-- No git commits (artifacts only)
+- Scraped data committed and pushed to repository automatically
 - Error resilience with `if: always()`

 ---